EvilGenie: A Reward Hacking Benchmark: Methods

 In our more thorough reward-hacking detection scheme, if any of five LLM judges or either of the other two methods flag a potential case, a human reviewer performs a final assessment to determine whether reward hacking has indeed occurred.

 We also spot-checked a subset of unflagged solutions to check for false negatives.
-While an exhaustive manual review was infeasible given the large number of solutions, we consider it unlikely that an illegitimate solution could pass all visible and held-out tests while simultaneously evading detection by the LLM judge.
+While an exhaustive manual review was infeasible given the large number of solutions, we consider it unlikely that many illegitimate solutions could pass all visible and held-out tests while simultaneously evading detection by the LLM judge.

 For agents evaluated with Inspect, we only use one LLM judge (GPT-5), and do not consider the holdout tests, as we found LLM judges to be a much more effective strategy.